Banner Image

 So, what are horse handicap ratings?

 Horse ratings represent a horse's level of ability in relation to the weight carried and are expressed in pounds (lb).
-The bigger tღhe number assigned to a horse, the more capabওle it is considered to be.
+The bigger the number assigned to a horse, the more𝓰 capable it is co🌌nsidered to be.

 For example, a horse with a rating of 140 would carry a total weight (including jockey, saddle and irons) of 140 pounds (10stn).